ankush1018/ankush1018.github.io/_posts/2020-03-01-excess-turnovers.md

 * Data comes from 2010 - 2020 regular season data
 * Regression is fit with no intercept

-## Regresion Results And Interpretation
+## Regression Results And Interpretation

 **XTOV = TOV - .2285 AST - 0.09 FGA -0.07 FTA**
 This regression suggests 1 TOV every 4 assist, 11 FGA, or 14 FTA is okay.
 Players like James Harden, Lebron James, Luka Doncic might have have a lot of TOV, but that's okay given how many assists and shots they take.

 ## Final Thoughts